A new page of history has been written and it is related to Coronavirus.

 In the era of non-hugs

 I don’t want to turn this post into a political dispute.
-I shiver in reading political statements about Coronavirus and when I watch videos and look at images of people gathering in places, joining marathons, events, thinking to be immune.
+I shiver in reading political statements about Coronavirus and I watch videos and look at images of people gathering in places, joining marathons, events, thinking to be immune.
 People still think it is only a flu.
-Other people still invite travellers to not stop traveling now.
+Other people invite travellers to not stop traveling now.
 You can pospone your trip.
 Do it.

 This is meant to be a post to remind you to be responsible.
-Many readers and friends around the world are write me asking if the media is exaggerating or not.
+Many readers and friends around the world write me asking if the media is exaggerating or not.
 They want to know if what is happening in Italy is reality or a terrible horror movie.
 Today, as an Italian, I am writing you what is happening here.

 My message is only one: MAKE PREVENTION.
 It is not a joke.
 It is more real than you can imagine and the infections will increase.
 Prevent now, not when it is too late.
 Use your head, but don’t let fear overwhelm you.
 Fear makes you lose clarity and superficiality prevents you from seeing reality clearly.
 This is dangerous, this can lead to dramatic implications for yourself, your loved ones, and the whole community.